anthonyrorozco/surfs_up/README.md

 ## Results

 ### June Analysis
-- June results were tropical expected weather for a surfs shop.
+- The forecasted weather for a surf shop in June was tropical.
 - Average temperature of 75
 - Minimum temperature of 64
 - Maximum temperature of 85